jbmagination/Actor/README.md

 And even if the bot doesn't update, *it doesn't have to*.
 Actor comes with custom activity support, so if you know an activity ID, you can use it.

 Actor also comes with permissions.
 Don't want a specific role using it, or you want to prevent your server from using an activity?
 Use `/settings`. *Requires you to be the owner of the server, or have the Manage Server permission.
 If you can run `/settings`, you can use every activity anyway.*

+## Self-hosting
+You definitely won't need this guide if you're an average user.
+But *especially*:
+- If you don't know what self-hosting is
+- You don't have basic knowledge of Node.js and npm
+- You don't know how to navigate Discord's developer portal
+- You don't know how to use the terminal

+But if you're looking to self-host, here you go.

+First, install the dependencies: `npm install discord.js @discordjs/builders @discordjs/rest discord-api-types enmap bufferutil discord/erlpack utf-8-validate zlib-sync`

+If you're looking to tidy up the code, also install: `npm install eslint prettier --save-dev`

+Open up `config_tmp.json`.
+Don't worry about renaming it, the bot does that for you.
+- Put your bot token in `token` and the ID of your application in `client`.
+- The `feedback` and `errors` options use webhooks.
+If you want to enable them, `id` and `token` for each are taken from the webhook URL: `https://discord.com/api/webhooks/{id}/{token}`-- but they're set to `false` to help make bot hosting easier

+Do `node commands` to set up slash commands, then `node bot` to start the bot. `config_tmp.json` should rename to `config.json`, and the bot should start up.

+With `errors` disabled, errors will not be logged to the console, and with `feedback` disabled, `/feedback` will not work.
+The former is to protect privacy, as `errors` is tied to automatic error reporting.

 ## Thank you
 - [advaith](https://github.com/advaith1)